Cost of living · Manchester, New Hampshire · 2026

 How much does housing cost in Manchester?

 A 2-bedroom apartment in Manchester costs approximately $2,037 per month based on HUD Fair Market Rent data.
-Housing makes up about 23% of the total monthly budget.
+At about 46% of the monthly needs budget, housing is the largest cost category here.

 Is Manchester more expensive than the national average?